The Concorde... Airport '79: Production

 It took producer Jennings Lang a number of years to get permission from Air France to use the Concorde.
 Air France requested some changes to the story and dialogue.
 Lang argued the film was not a direct sequel because it used different characters and settings, apart from George Kennedy whose character Joe Patroni was promoted to pilot.
 The plot to bring down the Concorde in the second act of the film was very similar to the Turkish Airlines Flight 981 accident six years earlier, in that an explosive decompression (and subsequent loss of control) was caused by the cargo hold door blowing off in flight, although it is not known if this was coincidence, or indeed the writers' direct inspiration.

 The film was originally going to be called Airport '79 - the Concorde but Lang decided to rename it so it would not be confused with Airport 1975 and Airport '77.
 In October 1978 Universal announced that filming would start in November.
 Susan Blakely appeared in the film as the first in a three-picture deal she signed with Universal following the success of Rich Man, Poor Man.
 Parts of the film were also shot in Alta, Utah.
 Filming had finished by February 1979.

 Sylvia Kristel wrote in her memoirs that Alain Delon was unhappy with the size of his trailer and insisted he be given David Lowell Rich's trailer, which was larger.
 Rich complained to Lang, who supported Delon.
 Kristel wrote that towards the end the shoot, the director started "being overtly misogynistic.
 He treats me badly, shouting, making me repeat things all the time for no reason."

+The special effects were produced by Universal Hartland, the visual effects house of Universal Studios Hollywood which also worked on the television shows Battlestar Galactica and Buck Rogers in the 25th Century.
+The film utilised blue screen compositing for filming of flight scenes involving fibreglass model aircraft and it was found that the white Concorde model would reflect the blue screen which interfered with the compositing process.
+Painting the model in a yellow primer-style paint colour stopped reflection of the blue screen and produced perfect results, with the yellow being filtered out by colour balancing later on.

+The model makers also cut into shape small number eleven exacto knife blades which were very strong and sharp.
+These shaped blades were used as tiny antenna details on the model aircraft and served as a warning to people who were handling the models to be more careful and stop knocking them off.